 About the Author

-Vaibhav Methi has 14 years of experience in the financial services sector with exposure into corporate strategy, research, advisory, financial planning & analysis and corporate development.
-He has handled multiple client engagements across the spectrum from bulge bracket investment banks to PE giants ranging from valuations to industry research.
-He has deep expertise in account management, team management and new project initiation.
-Recently, Vaibhav was assisting the CEO on corporate strategy and operational development projects.
-Prior to joining Acuity Knowledge Partners, he worked with Oracle Corp in their corporate finance division.
+Vaibhav Methi has 17+ years of experience in the financial services sector with exposure into corporate strategy, research, advisory, and corporate development.
+He has extensive experience in cultivating client relationships, account management, team supervision and business development.
+Vaibhav has handled multiple engagements across the spectrum from bulge bracket investment banks to PE giants and consulting firms and also supported CEO’s office.

 Like the way we think?